-Natalie has a breadth of experience advising borrowers, lenders, private bond arrangers and trustees on a range of financial arrangements, including private bond issues, syndicated and bilateral loan facilities, intra-group funding agreements, facility restructurings, group re-financings and interest rate derivatives.
+Natalie has a breadth of experience advising borrowers, lenders, private bond arrangers and trustees on a range of financial arrangements, including private bond issues, secured and unsecured lending, facility restructurings, sustainability-linked lending, intra-group funding agreements, joint venture arrangements, group re-financings emanating from merger/group re-organisations and interest rate derivatives.

 In addition to negotiating facility/bond documentation, Natalie also advises on security arrangements, working closely alongside the Property Charging Team.

-Prior to joining Devonshires Solicitors, Natalie was an Associate in the Banking Team at Addleshaw Goddard.
+Prior to joining Devonshires Solicitors, Natalie was an Associate in the Banking Team at Addleshaw Goddard LLP.

 Natalie graduated from the University of Manchester with an LLB in Law, before completing her LPC at BPP in Leeds.

 Outside of work Natalie enjoys travelling, spending time with her young family, exploring the Yorkshire Dales and caring for her miniature Shetland ponies.

 Natalie co-authored an article with Chris Dun of Brodies LLP on investing in social housing in Scotland compared to England which was published in Social Housing Magazine.

 Natalie Swales has been promoted to Partner.
 We invited Natalie to talk to us about her journey to becoming a Partner as well as what inspires her about working at Devonshires.

 One RP client recently said “I haven’t worked with a better lawyer on loan agreements” and another commented “I am fairly confident that I would not have made it through to the end of the process without Natalie Swales, who has answered all my queries in a timely and professional manner, I have never for one moment doubted that she has been acting in [the Association’s] best interest throughout this process and I am confident that thanks to her persistence and tenacity we have ended on the best possible deal”.